tylernford/cocina_build/content/news/4th-of-july-takeout-package.md

 +++
 **Happy 4th of July & Independence Day!**

 _We have created a Special 4th of July Package Available for Takeout!
-The 4th of July Package fees up to 10 people and includes the following:_
+The 4th of July Package feeds up to 10 people and includes the following:_

 **Guacamole**: Fresh Homemade Guacamole _Served with our Cocina 214 Chips & Salsa_